M-1 Student - Frequently Asked Questions

 If for any reason a port of entry official feels that the requirements for admission have not been satisfied they may issue form 515-A, Notice to Student or Exchange Visitor form.
 This form only authorizes a temporary stay.
 If you receive form 515-A, you should bring it to the ISSS Office when you check in so that the proper documentation can be collected and submitted to immigration.
 The 515-A form is time sensitive (usually a 30-day compliance).
 Failure to comply will result in the termination of your temporary and you will be required to leave the US immediately.

 If you cannot arrive within 30 days of the “begin date” listed on your I-20, you should request a deferral of your program.
 The SEVIS system automatically cancels immigration records of those students who do not check in at their program within 30 days of the begin date.
 (If a student arrives more than 30 days after the “begin date”, your immigration record has been canceled, but the port of entry official allows the student to enter, it does not mean that you are in legal status - - it means that you have to file for reinstatement.
 This is a real headache for all involved (money & paperwork).

 You are required by immigration rules and regulations to check in at the International Student & Scholar Services (ISSS) Office when you arrive on campus for your program.
-You must bring your passport, I-94 card, and I-20 form.
+You must bring your passport, visa, and I-20 form.
 If you have dependents that came to the US with you, they are required to check in at the same time.
 Failure to check in will cause your immigration status to be terminated by the SEVIS system and thus you will be out of status.